Possession of a Controlled Substance in Florida

-In addition to the penalties imposed by a judge or jury in a controlled substance possession case, the court is required to alert the state's Department of Highway Safety and Motor Vehicles of the conviction.
-The DHSMV will then suspend a convicted person's driving privileges for two years, with no chance for a hardship license during a first year of "hard" suspension.
+In addition to the penalties imposed by a judge or jury in a controlled substance possession case, the court is required to alert the state's Department of Highway Safety and Motor Vehicles (DHSMV) of the conviction.
+The DHSMV will then suspend a convicted person's driving privileges for two years with no chance for a hardship license during the first year of "hard" suspension.

-Find an Attorney for Drug, Narcotics or Controlled Substance Charges in Miami, FL
+Find an Attorney for Controlled Substance Charges in Miami

-If you were arrested for possession of drugs, narcotics or a controlled substance, or any other drug charges in Miami or anywhere in Miami-Dade County, you should consider contacting Hubbs Law for a confidential discussion about your case.
+If you were arrested for possession of drugs, narcotics, or a controlled substance or any other drug charges in Miami or anywhere in Miami-Dade County, you should consider contacting Hubbs Law Firm for a confidential discussion about your case.

-At Hubbs Law, the initial consultation is always offered to potential clients at no cost.
-E.J.
-Hubbs will carefully listen to you and your concerns about your case.
-Our board certified criminal defense attorney will explain your charges, the penalties you may face if convicted in a trial, possible defense strategies, and the options you have before you make a decision about hiring a lawyer.
+At Hubbs Law Firm, the initial consultation is always offered to potential clients at no cost.
+During the consultation, we will carefully listen to you and your concerns about your case.
+We will explain your charges, the penalties you may face if convicted in a trial, possible defense strategies, and the options you have before you make a decision about hiring a lawyer.

-If the search for a controlled substance was not conducted by the book, an experienced attorney may be able to negotiate for a reduction in charges or a judge may dismiss the case.
-The goal of Hubbs Law in every case we accept is to avoid a conviction.
+If the search for a controlled substance was not conducted by the book, an experienced Miami drug crimes attorney may be able to negotiate for a reduction in charges or a judge may dismiss the case.
+The goal of Hubbs Law Firm in every case we accept is to avoid a conviction.
 We will go to trial if necessary.

-to schedule an appointment to discuss your charge for Possession of a Controlled Substance.
+Call us today at (305) 570-4802 or contact us online to schedule an appointment to discuss your charge for possession of a controlled substance.